Present Perfect activities

 PRESENT PERFECT (JUST, ALREADY, YET)

-In this part of the lesson, there are two tasks where students practise already, just and yet with Present Perfect.
+In this part of the worksheet, there are two tasks where students practise already, just and yet with Present Perfect.
 In ex.
 1, they complete sentences using Present Perfect and already, just or yet (e.g. ‘I wrote an email to my boss yesterday, but I haven’t sent it yet’).
 In ex.
 2, students look at the photos and say things that have happened and things that haven’t happened yet (e.g. a picture of friends having lunch together: They’ve already ordered their food.
 They haven’t posted the picture on social media yet.)

 PRESENT PERFECT (NEWS AND EXPERIENCES)